thetomnewton/thetomnewton/README.md

 ### Hi there 👋

+I'm a full-stack developer specialising in building web apps with Laravel, Vue and Tailwind.

+I've been the lead developer at @CashCalc since 2013.
+We developed it from an in-house spreadsheet into the market leader of Cashflow Modelling tools in the UK financial advice industry.

+I'm also working on Swft Scheduling in my spare time, which is a really simple and customisable way for people to schedule meetings and appointments with each other.

+I'm a self-taught programmer who is constantly trying to learn and improve, and with my articles I hope to give something back to the community I've learned so much from.

 <!--
 **thetomnewton/thetomnewton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.